 - End-of-life issues.
 Every adult should have a living will, which describes the types of treatment you want if you become unable to make choices on your own.
 We can help you create one of these documents.
-For people with a short life expectancy, we partner with home health agencies to assist with pain control and other palliative care.
-And we help patients make choices for hospice care.
+For people with a short life expectancy, we partner with home health and hospice agencies to assist with pain control and other palliative care.

 Patients as partners

 Cancer treatment is never easy.
-But at Community Cancer Care, patients often return or send cards to thank us for the compassionate and thoughtful care they received.
+But at Community Cancer Care and Prevention, patients often return or send cards to thank us for the compassionate and thoughtful care they received.
 You can be assured that as a patient here you will be a partner in your treatment, and that your quality of life will be our top priority.